Operation Medak Pocket: Canadian buffer

 "Operation Harmony" was the name given to the Canadian participation in UNPROFOR.
 The initial Canadian contingent, which deployed in March and April 1992, was drawn primarily from the 4 Canadian Mechanized Brigade Group based in Lahr, Germany.
 It was based on troops of the Royal 22^{e} Régiment, along with detachments from the Royal Canadian Regiment and 4 Combat Engineer Regiment.
 The Canadians were among the best trained troops at UNPROFOR's disposal, making them a natural choice for this dangerous task.
-They were equipped with M-113 armoured personnel carriers and carried a mix of M2 .50 caliber machine guns, C6 medium machine guns, C7 assault rifles, C9 light machine guns, and 84 mm Carl Gustav RCL's.
+They were equipped with M-113 armoured personnel carriers and carried a mix of M2 .50 caliber machine guns, C6 medium machine guns, C7 assault rifles, C9 light machine guns, and 84 mm Carl Gustav RCLs.
 The attached Heavy Weapons Support Company brought 81 mm mortars and a specially fitted APC armed with anti-tank guided missiles.

 Croatian forces and other officials involved with the Medak Pocket Mission lost confidence in the UN's ability due to failed attacks on forces in the zone of separation between Krajina Serb forces.
 Earlier that year Croatian troops had launched an attack in order to seize a Peruća Lake power dam and reservoir.
-The dam was gravely damaged on 28 January 1993, in the aftermath of Operation Maslenica, at 10:48 a.m., when it was blown up in an intentional effort to destroy it by RSK forces.
-30 t of explosive was used, causing heavy damage, but ultimately the effort to demolish the dam failed.
-The Croatian communities in the Cetina valley were nevertheless in great danger of being flooded by the lake water.
-The actions of Major Mark Nicholas Gray of the Royal Marines, deployed with UNPROFOR, prevented total collapse of the dam as he had opened the spillway channel before the explosion and reduced the water level in the lake by 4 m.
+The dam was seriously damaged on 28 January 1993, in the aftermath of Operation Maslenica, at 10:48 a.m., when RSK forces attempted to destroy the dam with explosives.
+30 t of explosive was used, though the dam stood despite the damage inflicted.
+The Croatian communities in the Cetina valley were nevertheless in danger of being flooded by the lake water.
+The actions of Major Mark Nicholas Gray of the Royal Marines, deployed with UNPROFOR, prevented total collapse of the dam, as he had opened the spillway channel before the explosion and reduced the water level in the lake by 4 m.
 Subsequently, the Croatian forces intervened and captured the dam and the surrounding area.
 Consequently, the UN needed muscle in Sector South to rebuild its credibility in the eyes of many across the globe.
 2PPCLI was sent from the north near Zagreb to the Krajinan region in Southern Croatia, near the Dalmatian Coast territory.

 Location of the Medak Pocket.
 UN force dispositions are as of early 1995.

 According to Canadian sources, Croatian forces, under the pretext of not receiving authorization from Zagreb, decided to attack the Canadian forces who were moving in between the Serb and Croat forces.
-Private Scott LeBlanc who was present in the UN forces recalls, "We started taking fire almost immediately from the Croats".
+Private Scott LeBlanc, who was present in the UN forces, recalls "[w]e started taking fire almost immediately from the Croats".
 When the Canadians began constructing a fortified position, the Croatians fired hundreds of artillery shells at them.
 The Canadians successfully used breaks in the shelling to repair and reinforce their positions.